samuelwford/SWFSemanticVersion/README.md

 The `SWFSemanticVersion` class parses a string in the format defined by the standard and produces a mutable value object from it.
 If the version string can't be parsed it returns `nil`.

 Instances can be compared and follow the rules defined by the standard.
 Specifically, major > minor > patch.
-Pre-release < release, but two pre-release suffixed are compared lexically.
-Build suffixes are ignore for comparison.
+Pre-release < release, but two pre-release suffixed are compared lexically and numerically.
+Build suffixes are ignored for comparison.

 For example:

 * 1.0.0 < 2.0.0 < 2.1.0 < 2.1.1
-* 1.0.0-alpha < 1.0.0-alpha.1 < 1.0.0-alpha.beta < 1.0.0-beta < 1.0.0-beta.2 < 1.0.0-rc.1 < 1.0.0
+* 1.0.0-alpha < 1.0.0-alpha.1 < 1.0.0-alpha.beta < 1.0.0-beta < 1.0.0-beta.2 < 1.0.0-beta.11 < 1.0.0-rc.1 < 1.0.0

-Note, however, that since the pre-release suffix is compared lexically, beta.11 < beta.2.
-This is a departure from the standard.

 ## Installation